We Accept Insurance

 Obsessive-compulsive behaviors might seem irrational or over-the-top for those unfamiliar with the disorder.
 Yet, for adolescents grappling with OCD, they’re driven by deep-seated compulsions and are a source of significant emotional distress.
 OCD symptoms in teens may include

-• Counting and recounting: Persistent counting of items, sometimes in a specific order or pattern, is a common symptom.
+- Counting and recounting: A common symptom is persistent counting of items, sometimes in a specific order or pattern.
 This often interferes with the teen’s ability to complete tasks efficiently.

 What causes teen OCD?